Jwan622/interview_prep/square/final_rd_part_1.md

 ### Benefits of ETL
 On the other hand, ETL is ideal for compute-intensive transformations, systems with legacy architectures, or data workflows that require manipulation before entering a target system, such as erasing personal identifying information (PII).
 Sometimes this happens unintentionally.
 But with ETL, you will reduce the risk of transferring non-compliant data.
 Why?
 Because of the data pipeline, meaning the data is cleaned and filtered before it leaves its initial destination.
 - The reasons we had ETL before was because storage particularly cloud storage was expensive so you had to limit the data you were writing in your warehouse to keep costs down.
-There was loads of benefits for this, the data models were usually well defined, things were built properly by necessity.
+There was loads of benefits for this, the data models were usually well-defined, things were built properly by necessity.

 ### Downsides of ELT
 - Enter cheaper storage in recent times and suddenly you got ELT.
 You extract the raw data from source and dump it into your datalake/dwh.
 - Upside you can chop and change schemas at will since the source data always exists.
-Downsides less focus on data modelling since everyone is just dumping data into the warehouse and its a free for all.
+Downsides less focus on data modelling since everyone is just dumping data into the warehouse and it's a free for all.
-- **practical example of ELT downsides, i've recently had to process 3.3Tb worth of data on snowflake in one table in one variant column.
+- **practical example of ELT downsides**:, i've recently had to process 3.3Tb worth of data on snowflake in one table in one variant column.
 When it was made two years ago the original creator found it easier to just extract and dump the one stream into the table then create downstream tables later.
 This is all well and good initially but 2 years later the data grew and their query time grew with it.
 So it cost me 8 hours to deconstruct the variant type into a better model that can better server its downstream assets.

 Most pipelines are EtLT.
 The t being "tweak" for some data cleaning, PII removals, etc. YMMV depending on use case.